LanFear-Li/RIO/README.md

 **Build**

-Since all dependencies are included with source code, you can build RIO from any IDE with CMake on Windows or Linux.
+Since all dependencies are included with source code, you can build RIO freely with CMake on Windows or Linux.

 **Control**